Adıyaman: Neighbourhoods

+The city has 33 quarters, including Altınşehir, Yenimahalle, and Esentepe.

+Education

+Adıyaman University is the sole university in the province.
+The city's three prominent high schools are Adıyaman Science High School, Esentepe Anatolian High School, and Altınşehir Anatolian High School, respectively.

 Climate

 Adıyaman has a hot summer Mediterranean climate (Csa) under both the Köppen and Trewartha classifications, with some continental characteristics.
 Summers are very hot and very dry.
 Temperatures often reach 40 °C at the height of summer.
 The highest recorded temperature was 45.3 °C on 30 July 2000.
 Winters in Adıyaman are cool to cold with heavy precipitation.
 Due to its inland location and relatively high altitude, frost and snow are common.
 The lowest recorded temperature was −14.4 °C on 24 January 1972.